 Your Business Case Critic: De-Clawing the Cat

-You don’t want nasty surprises from the hostile business case critic at your own case review.
-Then don’t surprise your audience!
+If you don’t want nasty surprises from the hostile business case critic at your own case review then don’t surprise your audience!

-There are some things you just don’t want to hear at your business case review.
-You want, after all, to build confidence that your proposal represents a good business decision.
-At a case review, however, certain remarks from a business case critic can undermine that confidence—if you are not ready for them.
+There are some things you just do not want to hear at your business case review.
+You are trying, after all, to build confidence that supporting your proposal is a wise business decision.
+At your case review, however, certain remarks from the business-case critics can dismantle that confidence—if you are not ready for them.
 One hard-hitting question from a devious skeptic can undermine the credibility you work so hard to build—unless you know in advance how to turn it to your advantage.

-We often hear from participants in our Business Case Seminars about some of the painful comments they’ve received, such as:
+We often hear from participants in our Business Case Seminars about some of the painful comments they have received, like these:

 “You left out important cost items.”